- Prebuilt connectors: Ready-to-use integrations with popular enterprise tools like Slack, Google Workspace, and Salesforce

 - Require an API key from the third-party service

-- See the available connectors table for links to the provider’s documentation on how to create API keys
+- For prebuilt connectors, see the prebuilt connectors table for links to provider documentation

 Set up OAuth

-Most OAuth connectors support two authentication options in AI Studio: WRITER-managed OAuth (recommended for most users):- Writer provides and manages the OAuth application
+OAuth connectors support two authentication options in AI Studio: WRITER-managed OAuth (prebuilt connectors only):- Writer provides and manages the OAuth application

 - No OAuth app setup required